-Moynihan Train Hall builds on the legacy of a transportation hub which, with more than 700,000 passengers per day, is also the busiest in the western hemisphere.
+Moynihan Train Hall at Penn Station builds on the legacy of a transportation hub which, with more than 700,000 passengers per day, is also the busiest in the western hemisphere.
 More people pass through Penn Station than LaGuardia, John F. Kennedy and Newark International Airports combined.
 The new transit endeavor expands platform access capacity, improves sanitation and air flow and, perhaps most important for rail passengers, reduces congestion and eases boarding as it allows for social distancing.
 Also, the station’s total elevator capacity is expanded by more than 50 percent.

 “Moynihan Train Hall is more fantastic and beautiful to see in person than the pictures,” said Gary Prophet, president of the Empire State Passenger Association, a public transit advocacy organization.

 “The signage, seating, boarding areas and ticketing area all seem to be very well designed.
 Of course, it is not the old Pennsylvania Station, but moving intercity rail passengers out of congested Penn Station and providing Amtrak passengers space, especially those who may be infrequent passengers, is a huge benefit and a much more pleasant experience.”

 As for moving through the new space, Prophet said, “From the mezzanine, if you walk toward 8th Avenue, you enter the Post Office, which is open seven days a week.
 If you walk to the Long Island Railroad West End Concourse, you can walk directly to the 8th Avenue subway entrance, where you can access the A, C and E trains.
 If you keep walking past the subway entrance, you enter the main boarding area of Penn Station, which is now used by NJ Transit.
 A stroll through Penn Station will also get you to the 7th Avenue subway and Madison Square Garden.”

 The Moynihan Train Hall address is 421 8th Avenue in New York City.